Q1. When are tryouts?

 Q8.
 Will I be traveling outside the Peterborough area?

 Competitive leagues for the older players (U13 and up) include teams from Toronto, York, Durham and Peterborough districts with games played at home and away.
 U9 players up to U12 also play at home and away against teams as far away as Durham region.
 U8 teams do not travel except for weekend festivals which are held within the District.

 Q9.
 What is the cost?

 The player registration fee includes (where applicable) uniforms, Ontario Soccer registration and accident insurance, practice facilities, winter training, spring training, team coaches training and certification, technical coaches, training equipment, field costs, referees, league fees, Peterborough Challenge Tournament/Festival, and more.
 The registration fee is set annually based on achieving a balanced operating budget for the coming year.
-The registration fees for the 2018 season can be viewed on the Registration Fees page.
+The registration fees for the current season can be viewed on the Registration Fees page.